 Figure 2.
 An assembled solar-powered grasshopper.

 - Make sure the grasshopper works by taking it outside and exposing it to bright sunlight.
 It should start to move when in the sunlight.
-See the video, below.
+See the video in the Introduction.

 Performing the Experiment.